citp/privacy-policy-historical/m/me/mea/mealtrain.com.md

-#### Removing personal information from a specific meal train
+#### Removing personal information from a specific Meal Train

-  * **Cancel a meal train:** If you are the recipient of a meal train, you may request the deletion of the meal train by forwarding the "Set-Up Confirmation Email" to contact@mealtrain.com and requesting that the meal train be cancelled.
-You may also utilize the "Contact Us" page on the mealtrain.com home page to request a specific meal train be cancelled.
-Please note that you must include the email address that was listed in the meal Train "Set-Up Confirmation Email" to ensure accuracy.
+  * **Cancel a Meal Train:** If you are the recipient of a Meal Train, you may request the deletion of the Meal Train by forwarding the "Set-Up Confirmation Email" to contact@mealtrain.com and requesting that the Meal Train be cancelled.
+You may also utilize the "Contact Us" page on the mealtrain.com home page to request a specific Meal Train be cancelled.
+Please note that you must include the email address that was listed in the Meal Train "Set-Up Confirmation Email" to ensure accuracy.
-  * **Delete your name from an invitation list:** You may request to have your name deleted from a meal train invitation list by utilizing the "Contact Us" page on the mealtrain.com home page and requesting that your name be removed from a specific meal train.
-Please note that you must include the email address that was listed in the meal Train "Set-Up Confirmation Email" to ensure accuracy.
+  * **Delete your name from an invitation list:** You may request to have your name deleted from a Meal Train invitation list by utilizing the "Contact Us" page on the mealtrain.com home page and requesting that your name be removed from a specific Meal Train.
+Please note that you must include the email address that was listed in the Meal Train "Set-Up Confirmation Email" to ensure accuracy.

 ### Information we collect about others

 We may collect and store information about others that you provide to us.
-If you use our website to create a meal train for others (friends, relatives, colleagues, etc.) or to send invitations or messages through our system, we may store your personal information, and the personal information of each such recipient.
+If you use our website to create a Meal Train for others (friends, relatives, colleagues, etc.) or to send invitations or messages through our system, we may store your personal information, and the personal information of each such recipient.
 We use invitees' contact information to allow them to view, respond to, and comment on your Meal Train invitation.

-We may send reminders to invitees, other meal Train related information, and we may display their email addresses or names to other invitees of the same meal train.
-We also may send post-meal train emails to the recipients, organizers, and participants.
+We may send reminders to invitees, other Meal Train related information, and we may display their email addresses or names to other invitees of the same Meal Train.
+We also may send post-Meal Train emails to the recipients, organizers, and participants.
 If you use our reminders service, we use the information you provide in your reminders to send it to you and others to whom you have requested it be sent.

 Other than as described in this Policy we will not intentionally sell or otherwise disclose invitee contact information you submit to any third party.
 We may also collect invitees' contact information in order to provide certain services through our site.